Next Coin On Coinbase [Updated March 2019]

 Based on the latest listings and the recent announcement from Coinbase, OmiseGo (OMG), Aeternity (AE) and Chainlink (LINK) are likely to be listed next.

 The next coin or token on Coinbase is likely to be a large cap ERC20 token with strong daily trading volumes.
-Based on the latest listings and the recent announcement from Coinbase, OmiseGo (OMG), Aeternity (AE) and Chainlink (LINK) are likely to be listed next.
+Based on the latest Stellar Lumens (XLM) listing and the projects under consideration by Coinbase, OmiseGo (OMG), Aeternity (AE) and Chainlink (LINK) are likely to be listed next.

 Alternatively, Coinbase can surprise the community with a proprietary protocol’s coin/token such as Ripple (XRP), Stellar (XLM) and EOS (EOS).